fablabnbg/inkscape-silhouette/README.md

 TODO
 ----

+* Implement the triangle in a square test cut.

 * Find out, if inkscape could keep the current selection, after running an extension.
 It is not nice, that the selection gets deselected, and I have